Rams open SoFi Stadium in style with 20-17 win over Cowboys

 The Rams got the ball first in their new home, and Goff hit Woods with a short pass that turned into a 20-yard gain on the building’s first play from scrimmage.
 The 75-yard opening drive ended with Brown’s 1-yard plunge for the stadium’s first touchdown.

-Three Rams drives stalled for field goal attempts, and Elliott put the Cowboys ahead at halftime with a 1-yard TD run.

-Brown also scored on the Rams’ opening drive of the second half.
-They never scored again, but it was enough.

-McCarthy curiously went for it on fourth and 3 from the Los Angeles 11 with about 12 minutes to play, but Rams safety Jordan Fuller made a superb tackle on fellow rookie CeeDee Lamb before the marker.
+After calling a conservative play on third down, McCarthy curiously went for it on fourth and 3 from the Los Angeles 11 with about 12 minutes to play.
+Rams rookie safety Jordan Fuller made a superb tackle on fellow rookie CeeDee Lamb before the marker.

+“I realize it was a three-point game, but there was time left but we were playing well,” McCarthy said.
+“My mindset was trying to create more momentum.”

 DEBUTS

-Lamb had five catches for 59 yards.
+Lamb had five catches for 59 yards in the first-round pick’s first NFL appearance.

-Van Jefferson’s first career reception was a beautiful 31-yard grab in the second quarter, but it was the promising Rams rookie’s only reception.
+Van Jefferson’s first career reception was a beautiful 31-yard grab in the second quarter, but it was the promising Rams rookie’s only catch.

 Cam Akers rushed for 39 yards on 14 carries in the Rams second-round pick’s NFL debut.